 Apple is already working on its second-generation AR headset, which will have a lighter design, a new battery system and a faster processor.
 This is what renowned Apple analyst Ming-Chi Kuo now claims.

 Apple is currently expected to unveil its first-generation AR device in 2022.
 According to Kuo, this device will have a processor with Mac-level processing power and will be able to be used independently of the iPhone.
-With a view to Apples Long-term goals in the field of AR and the "metaverse," Kuo said that development of the second generation of the headset is already underway and is scheduled to hit the market in 2024.
+With a view to Apples Regarding long-term goals in the area of AR and the "metaverse," Kuo said that development of the second generation of the headset is already underway and is scheduled to launch in 2024.
 It will have a lighter design and a new battery system compared to the first headset, the analyst said.

 Apple's AR headset line could replace the iPhone in 10 years